Get in shape for

 Make a change

 If exercise isn’t for you then changing your diet can help you to lose weight.
 Swap full fat ingredients for light or half-fat, grill or poach foods rather than fry them and increase your portions of fruit and vegetables.
-Try to drink more water as this will help your body to detox and encourages fat burning.

 If you are embarking on a diet or radical exercise programme, it’s important to keep healthy.
 Invest in some vitamin tablets and take one each day to make sure you’re getting your recommended daily allowance of each